 PEX pipes are available in sizes between 3/8″ to 1″ and you can use any size within this for compressed air systems, it is totally dependent on your preference or the size of your air tools/compressor.
 Though it is possible to get adapters to connect differently sized tubing to tool or compressor connections, it is generally not advised because you will encounter pressure drop at these adapters.

-PEX pipe is a modification of polyethylene (PE), where the molecular structure has been changed by cross-linking (x) the polymer chains.
+PEX pipe is a type of plastic pipe made from a material which is a modification of polyethylene (PE), where the molecular structure has been changed by cross-linking (x) the polymer chains.
 This creates a three-dimensional flexible structure.
 PEX pipe requires fewer connections and fittings compared to copper and steel, which will enable users to install the PEX pipe system a lot easier and faster.
 PEX pipe is also cheaper than them and provides you the advantage of it being bendable.

 PEX A is the far more flexible material between the two, and it has little or no coil memory, giving the installer the ability to repair kinks with a heat gun.
 PEX B however, is stiffer and so, noticeably harder to bend.
 Any kinks in PEX B pipe can only be repaired by cutting the pipe and installing a coupling.